tardis-sn/tardis/docs/running/gui.rst

 Line Info
 ~~~~~~~~~
-If you switch to the spectrum tab you can see the spectrum plot and a button to show line info.
+If you switch to the spectrum tab, you can see the spectrum plot and a button to show line info.
-Once again you can double-click the table headers to get further information.
+Once again, you can double-click the table headers to get further information.
 The snapshot below
 shows all the tables that you can bring up in this window.
 This feature is not supported at the moment.

 .. image:: images/LineInfo.png